lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 #### read()

 Since the networks used by the detectors will have different requirements for loading, declare the read() function to be pure virtual.
-This ensures that each detector class will have a read function appropriate to the model and IR it will be using.
+This ensures that each detector class will have a read function appropriate to the model it will be using.

 ```cpp
     virtual InferenceEngine::CNNNetwork read()  = 0;